 Finding a bite is the first sign of pests infestation, and bed bugs can bite you anywhere, focusing on those body parts that are denuded while sleeping: face, neck, feet, hands, or shoulders.
 While you won’t feel the bite itself, after being bitten your skin might feel itchy or inflamed.

 Bed bugs can be identified by their appearance: they have an oval-shaped flat body that gets more elongated after the meal.
 They have six legs and two tiny antennas that make it possible to distinguish bed bugs from arachnids or mature mites.

 Before asking how to get rid of bed bugs, it is essential to identify the type of insect you have faced.
 To properly identify bed bugs, I highly recommend you to look through the bed bug pictures that reveal all the details of their typical appearance.

-What Are Other Bugs That Look Like Bed Bugs
+What Are Other Tiny Bugs in Bed That Are Not Bed Bugs

 - Bat bugs